Math assessments for the classroom

-Use grade appropriate numbers.
-Also, vary digits, length, and the types of numbers used in the questions.
+Vary digits, length, and the types of numbers used in the questions.
 For example, if testing fractions, select items with a variety of denominators.

 Assessments that are too hard or too easy will not provide instructional or feedback value.

-Typically 5 – 10 items with varied complexity or difficulty will provide instructional performance data.
+Typically 5 – 10 items with mixed complexity or difficulty will provide quality performance data.